5 Professional Techniques to Record Electric Guitar at Home

 BUT, here’s where it gets interesting!
 I’m also recommending a DI box to split your guitar performance into TWO signals…

-• The second signal goes into the DI, out the output and comes in “clean” (input 2)
+• The second signal goes into the DI, out the “output” and into input 2

-The clean DI signal will give us a “raw” electric guitar track if ever we want to reamp.
+The clean DI signal will give us a “raw” electric guitar track if ever we want to change the amp model or potentially re-amp (more on that later).

 You could also process that clean DI signal through a non-DSP amp modelling plugin and layer it with the original to create depth in your mix.